justinthelaw/uds-rke2/docs/DNS-TLS.md

 If any internal services require an `https://` "reach-around" in order to interact with another service's API, then the Corefile of the RKE2 CoreDNS service can be modified by following the [RKE CoreDNS Helm Chart configuration instructions](https://www.suse.com/support/kb/doc/?id=000021179).

-This is not a recommended approach, as all services should be capable of communicating via the secured internal Kubernetes network.
+An example CoreDNS override is seen in [`leapfrogAI-workarounds` package](../packages/leapfrogai/zarf.yaml).

-Additionally, an Nginx service and configuration must be installed into the cluster.
-An example Nginx configuration for K3d can be found in the [uds-k3d repository](https://github.com/defenseunicorns/uds-k3d/blob/main/chart/templates/nginx.yaml).
-The Nginx configuration assumes the use of `uds.dev` as the base domain.
-This configuration is tailored to support the production environment setup, ensuring that Nginx correctly handles requests and routes them within the cluster, based on the `uds.dev` domain.
+This is not a recommended approach as most, if not all, services should be capable of communicating via the secured internal Istio service mesh.

 ## Additional Info